SAP-samples/teched2025-XP267/exercises/ex2/README.md

 Continue to - [Exercise 3 - Exercise 3 Description](../ex3/README.md)

-## [Optional] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM
+### [Optional] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM

 In case you have more than one CF Spaces, it might be beneficial to keep an eye on the total memory utilizaed in your BTP Organization.
 You could extend the command you were working on in this excercise named `CheckResourceQuotaUtilizationXP267Extended` .

 To do so, navigate to the command itslef add another executor next to it.

-The executor is about pushing the current usage for all our CF spaces on Org level (_hint: beneficial, in case we do have more than one CF Space_).
+The executor will be about pushing the current usage for all our CF spaces on Org level (_hint: beneficial, in case we do have more than one CF Space_).

-To do so, go to the executors section in your command and click on the **Add** button to add a new executro within you automation flow.
+Now go to the executors section in your command and click on the **Add** button to add a new executro within you automation flow.
 ![](./images/02-11.png)

 Add the Executor